thephez/backup-readme/core/markdown/core-api-ref-remote-procedure-calls-wallet.md

 }
 [/block]

-The [`listunspent` RPC](core-api-ref-remote-procedure-calls-wallet#listunspent) returns an array of unspent transaction outputs belonging to this wallet. **Note:** as of Bitcoin
-Core 0.10.0, outputs affecting watch-only addresses will be returned; see the *spendable* field in the results described below.
+The [`listunspent` RPC](core-api-ref-remote-procedure-calls-wallet#listunspent) returns an array of unspent transaction outputs belonging to this wallet. **Note:** as of Bitcoin Core 0.10.0, outputs affecting watch-only addresses will be returned; see the *spendable* field in the results described below.
+[block:callout]
+{
+  "type": "danger",
+  "body": "Breaking change(s) in Dash Core 18.0.
+See parameter and/or response information for details."
+}
+[/block]
 *Parameter #1---the minimum number of confirmations an output must have*

 Name | Type | Presence | Description